In this blog, we delve into the discussion of whether you should produce short or long-form content to uncover what the real answer is.

 Current thinking is thatconsumers want content that’s quick to read and easy to digest.
 As a result, marketers often steer clear of detailed, long-form blog content.
 Instead, they opt for short-form blog content that better caters to consumer habits and should, therefore, perform better.

 But we’ve discovered that short, 500-word blogs (and other short-form content) are not necessarily more successful.
 In fact,several studies show that long-form content (1,000 words or greater) is more valuable when it comes to ranking on Google.
-According to research by IMPACT, ‘length’ is often seen as a quality factor by search engines – and that when you ask Google a question, it often returns long-form content over 2,000 words.
+According to research by IMPACT, ‘length’ is often seen as a quality factor by search engines – and when you ask Google a question, it often returns long-form content over 2,000 words.

 Also, long-form is – on the whole – more effective at positioning companies as thought leaders on specific topics.
 After all, you can’t demonstrate your expertise or understanding of a topic in just 400 words now, can you?